Fort Sill Graduation Dates 2024: What You Need to Know

 • Risk management

-ALC typically runs 6-8 weeks depending on your branch.
+ALC typically lasts between 6-8 weeks, depending on your branch.

 Senior Leader Course (SLC) Expectations